Westchester County Airport: Terminal

 Westchester County Airport has one small, three-level terminal with six gates, of which only four can be used simultaneously because only four aircraft can be scheduled to use the terminal's ramp at any given time.
 The $35 million terminal was built in 1995 and designed by Lothrop Associates.
-Gates A, B, C, and F have jetways.
-The terminal also has a luggage carousel, a baggage reclaim office and two Transportation Security Administration (TSA) screening lanes.
-Passenger amenities include a gift shop, departure lounge, and food concessions such as a Dunkin' Donuts.
+Gates 1, 2, 3, and 4 have jetways.
+The terminal also has a luggage carousel, a baggage claim office and two Transportation Security Administration (TSA) screening lanes.
+Passenger amenities include a gift shop, departure lounge, and food concessions.

 In November 2015, the airport began a $30 million construction project to expand the terminal and ramp areas.
-The project will expand the terminal by 20% and include additional check-in, screening and passenger waiting areas.
-The expansion will also include the addition of four new jet bridges.
+The project expanded the terminal by 20% and include additional check-in, screening and passenger waiting areas.
+The expansion also included the addition of four new jet bridges.
 A separate terminal with "lodge-like ambiance" to serve passengers of private jets opened in 2019.